John P. Jones (Nevada politician): Santa Monica

 Jones visited Los Angeles in 1874 and bought a three quarter interest in Colonel Robert S. Baker’s ranch in Santa Monica.
 In 1875, Jones and Baker laid out the town of Santa Monica.
 Jones built the first railroad (Los Angeles and Independence Railroad) from Los Angeles to Santa Monica.
 Due to financial pressures, Jones was forced to sell the railroad to Southern Pacific in 1877.

+Since 2000, there has been a nightclub in Santa Monica called Senator Jones.

 Miramar

 In 1903 Jones retired to his 1889 home, Miramar, in Santa Monica where he continued to oversee his businesses.
-Shortly before the Senator died, Miramar was sold to King Gillette.
+Shortly before he died, Miramar was sold to King Gillette.
 Gillette rarely visited the house, and after a brief spell towards the end of World War I as a boys military academy, the estate was sold to hotelier Gilbert Stevenson and it became the Hotel Miramar in 1921.
 Since then, it has been run by various hoteliers — except for during World War II, when the Army Air Corps took over the Miramar and used it as a redistribution center for officers and enlisted men returning from overseas.
 The mansion was demolished in 1938, leaving as the oldest structure, the six story "Palisades" wing built in 1924.
 The Moreton Bay Fig Tree, given to the Jones’ by the bartender in 1889, still stands where it was planted by gardener W.H.
 Lee.
 The site is now the home of the Fairmont Miramar Hotel.

 Family life

 Jones married the widow Hannah Cornelia (Conger) Greathouse, in 1861, and they had one son, Roy Jones.
+Hannah was the niece of former Congressman James L. Conger and sister of future California State Senator Charles C. Conger.
 Hannah died in 1871, and Jones married Georgina Frances Sullivan in 1875.
 They had three daughters, Alice (MacMonnies), Marion (Farquhar) and Georgina (Walton).

-Jones died in 1912 in Los Angeles, California and was buried in Laurel Hill Cemetery in San Francisco, California.
+Jones died in 1912 in Los Angeles, California, and was buried in Laurel Hill Cemetery in San Francisco, California.